 The operating system for the primary mirror controller will be VxWorks, a real-time UNIX-like operating system from Wind River Systems currently in use in the newer control systems on Kitt Peak.
 Heurikon supports VxWorks for their systems.

-The TCP/IP communication layer serves as a link to the UNIX host environment.
 Sockets are included in VxWorks to link software modules across the network.